yurchisin/ODSC/README.md

 # ODSC2024
- FIles for the Gurobi workshop
+ Files for the Gurobi workshop